piedeboer96/Robotics-PID-and-CPG/README.md

-# RoboticsG29
+# Robotics and Embedded Systems - PID and CPG

-Robotics and Embedded Systems (Group 29)
+This repository contains the source code for the project 'PID and CPG control' for the Robotics and Embedded Systems course.

 NOTE:
-- you might have to 'activate' arduino sketchbook/environment...
+- You might have to 'activate' arduino sketchbook/environment

+Date:
+- October 2023

+Authors:
+- Lukás Krajeik
+- Matej Spisák
+- Pie de Boer